Sumit-Chaudhary01/confectionery-shop_sql_project/README.md

 # confectionery-shop_sql_project
-# Retail Sales Analysis SQL Project

 ## Project Overview

-**Project Title**: Retail Sales Analysis
+**Project Title**: confectionery shop Analysis
 **Level**: Beginner
-**Database**: `p1_retail_db`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze sales data.
+The project involves setting up a sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

 ## Objectives

-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
-2. **Data Cleaning**: Identify and remove any records with missing or null values.
+1. **Data Cleaning**: Identify and remove any records with missing or null values.
-3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+2. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+3. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the that data.

 ## Project Structure